MonitorArmGuide

 Ask three questions in order:

-3. Do you have a budget constraint? → LX.
+3. Do you want the best all-round value? → LX.

-99% of single-monitor home office users buy the LX.
-The HX is for heavy ultrawide or large display users.
-The MX is for users with specific reach/clearance requirements or premium-materials preferences.
+Most single-monitor home office users buy the LX.
+The HX is for heavy ultrawide or large-display users.
+The MX is for users who want the most rigid, premium arm for a mid-heavy display and don’t need long reach.

 Curved Monitor Caveats